Four reasons why you should communicate more visually

 1. Visual communication improves understanding

-If you are anything like I am, you have embraced the fact that we live in a knowledge society and that information is thrown at you faster than you can digest it (I covered this in my recent article).
+If you are anything like I am, you have embraced the fact that we live in a knowledge society and that information is thrown at you faster than you can digest it.
 Embracing this means deliberately being what journalists call a “serial skimmer” – a reader who look at documents for quotes, headings, media and conclusions prior to determining whether to dig deeper into the content or not.
 Providing fact-based visual aids better engages “serial skimmers”, grabs our attention and gets your message across to us faster.

 2. Visual communication ensures efficiency